My Ex Is Taking Drugs: Drug Testing in Family Law

 Reporting drug use

-If a parent suspects drug use by the other parent, they must submit a Notice of Child Abuse, Family Violence or Risk to the Family Court or Federal Circuit Court.
+If a parent suspects drug use by the other parent, they must submit a Notice of Child Abuse, Family Violence or Risk to the Federal Circuit and Family Court of Australia (FCFCA).
 If the notice is filed with a parenting order, an affidavit must also be filed which states the evidence on which the allegation is based.

 Under the Act, the courts must report certain information to child welfare authorities, and this includes allegations of child abuse or a or a risk of child abuse.
 If the notice contains an allegation of drug use which could present a risk to a child, the court must provide a copy of the notice to the relevant child welfare authority.